Exactly solvable conformal field theories: Introduction

 Solving a CFT means determining its spectrum and structure constants.
-We deduce spectrums from assumptions such as \begin{itemize} \item the existence of degenerate fields, \item singe-valuedness of correlation functions, \item analyticity in the central charge or in conformal dimensions, which in particular allows us to find CFTs as limits of sequences of other CFTs. \end{itemize} These assumptions also lead to constraints on structure constants, which may or may not be enough for determining them analytically.
+We deduce spectra from assumptions such as \begin{itemize} \item the existence of degenerate fields, \item single-valuedness of correlation functions, \item analyticity in the central charge or in conformal dimensions, which in particular allows us to find CFTs as limits of sequences of other CFTs. \end{itemize} As first demonstrated by Teschner in the case of Liouville theory \cite{tes95}, these assumptions also lead to constraints on structure constants, which may or may not be enough for determining them analytically.
 If they are not enough, we can determine structure constants numerically by solving crossing symmetry equations.
 And from sufficiently precise numerical results, we can deduce analytic formulas.